-Lisa Meinecke is a lawyer and works as Researcher for the Legal Team at Ecologic Institute.
+Lisa Meinecke is a lawyer and worked as Researcher for the Legal Team at Ecologic Institute.
 Her main areas of expertise are German and European environmental and administrative law as well as sustainable development.
 She is a German native and speaks English and French fluently.
 She is proficient in Swedish.

 Lisa Meinecke studied law in Münster (Germany) and Geneva (Switzerland) with a focus on European and international law.
 She also completed a Master’s degree in Sustainable Development in Uppsala (Sweden).
 In her Master's thesis, she addressed the question of how restrictions on personal lifestyles are compatible with the liberal self-perception of Western democracies.
 She completed her legal clerkship with the Landgericht Potsdam.